 NAR aims to provide a safe event experience for all attendees and does not tolerate inappropriate behavior or harassment in any form.
 Inappropriate behavior includes harassing or defamatory verbal or written comments, displays of illicit images or use of illicit language, threats, intimidation and unwanted physical contact.

 If, at any time, you feel threatened or harassed, you are encouraged to report the incident directly to police via 911.
-You may also contact NAR’s Vice President of Conventions at ConvInfo@REALTORS.org.
+You may also contact NAR’s Vice President of Meetings, Sales and Events at ConvInfo@REALTORS.org.
 Please include the date, time, location and a description of the incident being reported.
 Attendees who violate this Statement of Appropriate Event Conduct may be asked to leave the event without a refund.
 In addition, the attendee may not be permitted to participate in future NAR events at the discretion of the association management.

 We value your attendance and thank you for your cooperation to ensure a safe experience for all.